RogerRln/LP-Finding-limiting-Rxns/README.md

 # LP-Finding-limiting-Rxns
 LP Problem implemented in MATLAB that help us to identify the Enzymatic Reactions that we must relaxe their bounds in order to achieve the experimental Growth Rate on certain growth conditions.

-Here, I provided the data (see data directory) for the simulation of growth on CH condition using SMM condition as Baseline.
+Here, I provided the data (inside data directory) for the simulation of growth on CH condition using SMM condition as Baseline.
+The example covers the issue of trying to predict growth on a rich medium using as a poor medium as a Baseline (training condition for our model).

 Requirements for running the above simulation:
 1. MATLAB